evaitl/uefi-rs/README.md

 - Sign the kernel.
 Copy it somewhere as `kernel` and sign it with `./ksigner -l keypair.json -S kernel`.
-This will tack a signature onto the end of the file and increse its size by 64 bytes.
+This will tack a signature onto the end of the file and increase its size by 64 bytes.

 - Checkout our [uefi-rs](https://github.com/evaitl/uefi-rs.git) tree.
   Go to the loader subdirectory and type `./build.py build` to create